 For many people, loans come attached to a certain collateral; examples of these include an auto loan or a mortgage.
 There are also loan options that are not backed by collateral; these are called signature loans.

-What is a signature loan?
+- What is a signature student loan?

-Common uses for a signature loans
+Common uses for a signature student loan

 - Debt consolidation: If a person wants to pay off multiple credit cards, a signature loan can be an ideal solution as it will provide enough funding to pay down the cards while only having one fixed interest rate instead of several.